The table below our top results for:

-So many electric bikes flood the market, produced in China, and claiming to be "mountain bikes".
+So many Chinese manufactured electric bikes are flooding the market, claiming to be "mountain bikes".

 If this were only as simple as it sounds!